-Will the Coronavirus affect real estate?
+Will the Coronavirus affect real estate in Colorado Springs?
 With all of the fears of the unknown surrounding the Coronavirus, we wanted to show the precautions we have put it in place for your protection and also the potential impacts to the real estate market.

 Some of the added precautions we are taking:

 - No showings to anyone who is symptomatic or in quarantine status

 - Use of hand sanitizer upon entering properties

 - Encouraging buyers to look at all photos and virtual tours prior to scheduling a showing (to reduce unnecessary showings)

 - Riding in separate vehicles to showings (to keep recommended distancing)